 Understand the T&Cs

 Check the fine print – Nobody likes talking business, but this one’s important.
 If you can, take home a copy of the venue T&Cs after your first visit so you can consider your decision with your heart and your head.
-And make sure you’re both completely clear on the costs of the venue before signing on the pretty dotted line.
+And make sure you’re both completely clear on the costs of the venue before signing on the dotted line.

 We have a whole blog posts all about Wedding Contracts, T&Cs, Deposits and Insurance.